Skip to main content

 Language

 Washington County Cooperative Library Services (WCCLS) is the primary source of funding for public libraries in our county, supporting open hours at libraries in Aloha, Banks, Beaverton, Bethany and Cedar Mill, Cornelius, Forest Grove, Garden Home and West Slope, Hillsboro, North Plains, Sherwood, Tigard, and Tualatin.
-WCCLS provides systems and support that link 16 full-service libraries into one system, supporting access to books and community events for all county residents.
+WCCLS provides infrastructure that links 16 full-service libraries into one system, supporting access to books and community events for all county residents.
 Most libraries are open at least 6 days a week.

 About 45% of WCCLS funding currently comes from a local option levy that will expire in June 2026.